Automated Crystallization Platforms for Accelerated Process Development

 Postdoctoral Scientist (Automated Crystallization) - Eli Lilly and Company

 Shailesh Agrawal is currently working as a postdoctoral research scientist in the Particle Design Lab within the synthetic molecule design and development department of Eli Lilly.
-He completed his PhD from Massey University, New Zealand, and his Masters from the Institute of Chemical Technology, Mumbai University.
+He completed his PhD at Massey University, New Zealand, and his Masters at the Institute of Chemical Technology, Mumbai University.
 He is currently working on automation opportunities to accelerate crystallization process development in an industrial setting.
 Shailesh has extensive experience in the field of crystallization, both experimental and modeling, over a decade-long research and academic career.